All of the major characters in Moribund. Read the Moribund primer for a greater idea of what their stories are like.

 The great beast of all men.
 The sauntiaq.
 God from the disease.
 What is there to tell?
 He makes me heartsick.

 Cinte is the true name of the wrathful prince that plunged Basedt into a hundred-year terrestrial maelstrom.
-He is said to have once been a kind-hearted young man with a strong sense of justice; he defended his little sister when she rejected the Basedti crown, the burden of which they were both destined to inherit.
-But years of grooming began to twist his spirit and rot his heart, and he came to resent both the crown and his wayward sister.
+He is said to have once been a kind-hearted young man with a strong sense of justice, but the Basedti crown is a heavy thing to inherit, and its politics are cutthroat and unforgiving.
+Years of grooming began to twist his spirit and rot his heart.
+He came to resent the crown and the people it ostensibly served.

-When she sabotaged their coronation, this resentment boiled into a rage so great that Cinte is said to have achieved apotheosis, and every injury born on him by the monarchy came down on Basedt.
+When the day of his coronation arrived, this resentment boiled into a rage so great that Cinte is said to have achieved apotheosis.
+Every injury born on him by the monarchy came down on Basedt thousand-fold.
 He razed the city, scattering his own bones across the ash tundra, and imprisoning its people within the walls of an eternal storm.

 Roan ◆ She/her ◆ Roaming River